matt-duyst/mapping-with-matt/_posts/2012-09-14-Unsupervised-Classification.markdown

 ![Placeholder](/assets/images/unsupervised-class.png)

-The Red in the image (Class 1) predominately illsutrates bodies of water - lakes and oceans.
+The Red in the image (Class 1) predominately illustrates bodies of water - lakes and oceans.
 The small portion of Red scattered among the Green denotes areas of extremely low net productivity.

 The Green in the image (Class 2) showcases areas of extremely high vegetation.
 These are most likely wilderness areas and areas with high productivity such as the Santa Monica Mountains and those near Santa Clarita.